• Menu

 Ready to Go Whale Watching in Richmond?

-Going on a Richmond whale watching tour from Steveston Village is an unforgettable experience.
+Going on a whale watching tour is an unforgettable experience.
+And hopefully, you’ve got all the info you need to make it happen.

-That said, maybe I’ve missed something here.
-If you’ve got any questions about Richmond whale watching tours (well, Steveston, technically) then get at me in the comments!
+That said, maybe I’ve missed something.
+If you’ve got any questions about Steveston whale watching tours, then get at me in the comments below!

 Julian